-- As a practice, the school district does not honor requests for teacher changes. - Schedules reflect the student's grade level.
-Students are promoted to grade 10 if they have earned 30 credits at the end of grade 9; to grade 11 if they have earned 65 credits at the end of grade 10; and, to grade 12 if they have earned 100 credits at the end of grade 11.
+- As a practice, the school district does not honor requests for teacher changes. - Schedules are based on the student's grade level.
+Students are promoted to grade 10 after earning 30 credits by the end of grade 9, to grade 11 after earning 65 credits by the end of grade 10, and to grade 12 after accumulating 100 credits by the end of grade 11.